NTNM-Bib/Vidijo/docs/README.md

 The code for the API Gateway can be found in `/backend/api-gateway`.

-The API Gateway is the only service of Vidijo that is exposed to the public.
+The API Gateway is the only service of Vidijo that is exposed to its users.
 Thats why it needs valid TLS certificates (updating certificates is described in the chapter [Maintenance](#maintenance)).

 Its job is to receive requests and redirect them to the according services.
 An example: A user requests `https://vidijo.org/` - the gateway redirects the request to the frontend container and serves the client application.